Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 R/W computes and Read Replicas

 A compute is a virtualized computing resource that includes vCPU and memory for running applications.
 In the context of Neon, a compute runs Postgres.
 When you create a project in Neon, a primary R/W (read/write) compute is created for a project's default branch.
 Neon supports both R/W and Read Replica computes.
 A branch can have a single primary R/W compute but supports multiple Read Replica computes.
 To connect to a database that resides on a branch, you must connect via a R/W or Read Replica compute associated with the branch.
 Your Neon plan defines the resources (vCPU and RAM) available to your R/W and Read Replica computes.
 For more information, see Manage computes.
-Compute size, autoscaling, and autosuspend (scale-to-zero) are all settings that are configured for R/W and Read Replica computes.
+Compute size, autoscaling, and scale to zero are all settings that are configured for R/W and Read Replica computes.

 Roles